The Quiet Entrepreneur’s Guide to

-The programme will re-launch in January 2017.
+The programme will re-launch in TBA 2017.
 Once the programme has launched, you can sign up as and when you like, and the content will be “drip-fed” to you over 8 weeks from sign-up, to make it easier for you to absorb.
 As I mentioned earlier, you will have lifetime access to all the course materials once you have completed the course, and you are welcome to continue posting your videos in the Facebook group for as long as you like.

 How much does the programme cost?

 The price for the programme is £TBA, which is amazing value.
 The videos alone are worth more than £300 – and you’ll be getting on-going support from me in the Facebook group.